PracHub

 0

-Context: You are a Product Manager candidate in an onsite interview.
-The interviewer will ask you to respond concisely (2–3 minutes each), structuring your answers and grounding them in user impact and metrics.
+You are a Product Manager candidate in an onsite interview.
+Respond concisely in two to three minutes per prompt, structuring your answers and grounding them in user impact and metrics.

 1. Pick a product you consider poorly designed.
 Explain why, how you would improve it, and the trade-offs involved.